Lenyn Sosa Preview, Player Props: White Sox vs. Diamondbacks

 Lenyn Sosa At The Plate

-- Sosa is batting .185 with five doubles, five home runs and three walks.
+- Sosa is hitting .194 with six doubles, five home runs and three walks.

-- In 48.9% of his 47 games this season, Sosa has picked up at least one hit.
-He's also had four multi-hit games.
+- Sosa has reached base via a hit in 24 games this season (of 48 played), and had multiple hits in five of those games.

-- Sosa has had at least one RBI in 19.1% of his games this year (nine of 47), with two or more RBI three times (6.4%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Sosa has picked up an RBI in nine games this season (18.8%), with two or more RBI in three of those contests (6.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.